 If you’ve installed Studio 3T on a Windows x64 or a Mac, you’re ready to run IntelliShell without additional configuration.
 The mongo shell executable is bundled with Studio 3T on these systems.

-If you’ve installed Studio 3T on a Windows x86 or Linux, or prefer to run your own mongo client tools on Windows x64 or Mac, read on to install the needed MongoDB client tools.
+If you’ve installed Studio 3T on a Windows x86 or Linux, or prefer to run your own mongo client tools on Windows x64 or Mac, read on to install the needed mongo client tools.

-Install Mongo Client Tools
+Install mongo client Tools

 MongoDB provides a number of command line tools for client machines.
 Studio 3T’s IntelliShell requires one of these, the